Rozapz/Crowdfunding-ETL/README.md

 ![ERD](crowdfunding_db_relationships.PNG)

-Finally there was a request to extract emails, names and other information from the data.
+Finally, there was a request to extract emails, names, and other information from the data.
 This is done using quarries and the SQL file is saved for these quarries.